Board committees

 *Joint post with Dorset County Hospital

-Matthew Bryant (Joint Chief Executive Officer)*
+Matthew Bryant (Joint Chief Executive Officer) – appointed 01/04/2023

 He led the Somerset health and care system boards for planned and unplanned care, and previously led surgical and medical services at the Royal Devon and Exeter NHS FT, as well as redesigning care for frail older people.
-Over a 25-year career in the NHS he has worked with hospital, community and mental health services, and helped to establish the Peninsula Medical School in the south west.

-Dawn Dawson (Joint Chief Nursing Officer)*
+Dawn Dawson (Joint Chief Nursing Officer) – appointed 01/04/2024

-Dawn is a registered nurse with an extensive clinical background, having worked across acute, community and mental health sectors.
-She has a broad academic background, which includes psychology, law, legal practice, post-compulsory education, strategic system leadership and business administration.
+Dawn has a broad academic background, which includes psychology, law, legal practice, post-compulsory education, strategic system leadership, and business administration.

-She is a Chartered Manager with the Chartered Management Institute and a qualified executive coach, and was awarded a visiting professorship from Bournemouth University in 2021.
-During her time in Dorset, Dawn's focus has been on empowering colleagues to deliver safe, high quality and compassionate care every day.
+Dawn is a Chartered Member of the Chartered Management Institute and a qualified executive coach.
+Dawn was awarded a visiting professorship from Bournemouth University in 2021.

-Chris Hearn (Joint Chief Financial Officer)*
+Chris Hearn (Joint Chief Financial Officer) – appointed 01/02/2024

-Jenny Horrabin (Joint Executive Director of Corporate Affairs)*
+Jenny Horrabin (Joint Executive Director of Corporate Affairs) – appointed 11/03/24

 Dr Lucy Knight (Chief Medical Officer)

-Nicola Plumb (Joint Chief People Officer)*
+Nicola Plumb (Joint Chief People Officer) – appointed 01/02/24

 Nicola joined Dorset HealthCare’s Trust Board in 2014 and was appointed Joint Chief People Officer in February 2024.